Andriamanitra/Wordle5/README.md

 ## Alternative implementations

-Because I like trying out different programming languages I also ported my code to Dlang and Julia.
+Because I like trying out different programming languages I also ported my code to Dlang, Julia, and Rust.
 Surprisingly the directly translated Dlang version is actually a lot slower than Python, and Julia is about the same.
+Even the Rust version is not much faster (although I'm not proficient in Rust so the code is probably pretty bad).

 Some approximate timings (I haven't done proper benchmarking):
 1. Julia using additional tricks (`fast.jl`): ~20 seconds
 1. PyPy3.9: ~1 minute
+1. Rust: ~1 minute 40 seconds
 1. Julia (`main.jl`): ~2 minutes
 1. Python3.10: ~2 minutes
 1. Dlang, compiled with LDC2: ~3 minutes